whatisnuclear/website/waste.md

 <img class="img-fluid" src="/img/fission-chain-reaction-plainsvg.svg" width="900"
 alt="A nuclear chain reaction showing a fuel nucleus splitting into 2 fission products and 3 neutrons."/></a>
-<caption>The fission process of a single atomic
+<figcaption class="figure-caption">The fission process of a single atomic
 nucleus.
-Note that Krypton and Cesium are two possible fission products, but many other pairs of elements also occur.</caption>
+Note that Krypton and Cesium are two possible fission products, but many other pairs of elements also occur.</figcaption>
 </figure>

 From the outside, nuclear waste looks exactly like the fuel that was loaded into the